Artist

 How much does Nirvana make in a year?

-Nirvana is modeled at $1.1M-$3.3M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Nirvana is estimated at $1.1M-$3.3M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Nirvana still make money?